yosinski.com / medellin

 yos_c13587

 The two Metrocable lines were built to connect the poor neighborhoods in the hills around Medellín to the center of the city.
-I'm told that the transformation since 2006 has been remarkable.
+I'm told that the transformation of these neighborhoods since 2006 has been remarkable.

 yos_c13588